 You will likely be wanting to wash yourself and the Calendula Shampoo and Body Wash is a two-in-one product suitable for all the family.
 Made with extract of organic Calendula and organic Sweet Almond Oil, this shampoo and wash is gentle and light-smelling and good for sensitive skin.
 Also available are the Kids 2-in-1 Shampoo and Bodywashes coming in three fragrances: Very Vanilla, Happy Orange and Lively Lime.

 In time you could maybe look at Weleda’s dedicated shampoos and there’s a fantastic range of body washes and also a few bar soaps, but if money is tight and you need to double-up, you really can’t go wrong!
+It’s my shampoo of choice for my very sensitive scalp and I could wax lyrical about the difference it’s made to my comfort for quite some time!
 It’s also suitable for vegans.

 Children’s Tooth Gel £3.75

 Unless you’re a fan of making your own toothpowder, you will be wanting a toothpaste of some sort.
 Weleda do a range of toothpastes, but if you have children, you might want to start with one specifically for them that can be used by all the family.
 Fluoride-free Children’s Tooth Gel looks after new and developing teeth and provides natural protection.
 With “extract of organic calendula flowers to keep gums healthy, silica for thorough cleaning and natural flavours of fennel and spearmint” there are no ingredients that could cause harm if swallowed.